FrontendMasters/api-design-node/README.md

 ##Todo

-create a basic web server with expressthat can handle a GET request for whatever resource you'd like and whatever url you want.
-Navigate to that url in the browser and see if yuor resource is there.
-The solution is on the `step-1-fix` branch
+create a basic server with express that will send back the index.html file on a GET request to '/' it should then send back jsonData on a GET to /data